Table of Contents

 Traditionally, teachers pick the second half of the day to watch a film with their class.
 It is up to you whether you would rather watch a film in the morning or afternoon.
 Here are a few ideas on what to watch:

 - Ice Age

-If Movies aren’t your classroom’s favourite, why not have a literature “open-mic” afternoon.
+If movies aren’t your class’ favourite, why not have a literature “open-mic” afternoon.
 Back in March, we wrote an article on world book day costumes, however, there are 24 book suggestions for your open mic afternoon.

 Talent Show Day

 This one could be a fun activity for KS2, especially those in year six.
 What a perfect way to say goodbye than to show off your talents!
 Set an interesting theme and allow students to dress up if they want to.
 They can then showcase their talents such as drawing, singing or playing an instrument.

 Just like a talent show, but this time it’s time to test your students’ knowledge.
 Gather some mathematical questions and ask your students if they would rather work in teams or individually (This activity works best in groups).
 Give teams or individuals topics to brush up on and set up a time when the competition will start.